asternic/asternic-cdr-module/README.md

 # README #

-This is the Asternic CDR IssabelPBX Module
+This is the Asternic CDR IssabelPBX and FPBX Module

 ### What is this repository for? ###

-* Provides an alternative way to present CDR reports for Issabel
+* Provides an alternative way to present CDR reports for Issabel and FPBX

 ### How do I get set up? ###